SCDH/oxbytei/docs/updateHeader.md

 can be very tedious.

 There is a transformation scenario called **oXbytei :: update header** for this purpose.
-But it needs a prepared central header file like the one described below.
+It needs a prepared central header file like the one described below.

 As an example, have a look at the following central header file.
-Note the `@source` attributes!  `@source="local"` means, that the local version of the elment and its subtree is to be preserved. `@source="local*"` means that all siblings with the same element element name from the local header are to be preserved.
+Note the `@source` attributes!  `@source="local"` means, that the local version of the elment and its subtree is to be preserved. `@source="local*"` means that all siblings with the same element name from the local header are to be preserved.

 ```{xml}
 <TEI xmlns="http://www.tei-c.org/ns/1.0" xml:lang="en">